 You will need a human rectal thermometer to get a good reading.
 Ear temperature is unreliable in dogs, and checking the nose is simply an old myth.

 - Use a rectal thermometer, either digital or bulb, to take your pup's temperature.
 Most puppies don't mind the procedure, but if your dog protests, be gentle and firm to get the job done.

 - For bulb thermometers, shake down the thermometer until it reads about 96 F. A digital thermometer won't need this but should be switched on.

 - Use baby oil, mineral oil, or petroleum jelly to lubricate the tip of the thermometer.

 - Your pup will need to remain still for at least one minute, so allow your dog to choose a comfortable standing or reclining position.

 - Use one hand and firmly grasp and lift the dog's tail to expose the anus.
 Your other hand gently inserts the greased end of the thermometer about one inch into the rectum.

-- Do not release the thermometer while taking the temperature, or it could fall out, or in some cases be drawn too far into the pup's anus.
+- Do not release the thermometer while taking the temperature or it could fall out.
+In some cases, it can be drawn too far into the pup's anus.

 - Speak calmly to your pup and offer a chew toy or gently stroke the dog so it won't wiggle away.
 After the thermometer remains in place for the specified time, remove it, wipe it clean, and read the temperature.

-- Clean and disinfect the thermometer after each use with alcohol or a comparable disinfectant.
+- Clean and disinfect the thermometer after each use with rubbing alcohol or a comparable disinfectant.